Submission on Te Muri management plan variation

 Executive summary added 26 March 2016

-In the pursuit of transparency, this submission was published in installments as a work in progress as each section was developed, with readers, whether members of Mahurangi Action or otherwise, invited to comment.
+In the pursuit of transparency, this submission was published in instalments as a work in progress as each section was developed, with readers, whether members of Mahurangi Action or otherwise, invited to comment.
 On Monday 21 March, Auckland Council was supplied with a high-resolution version of the submission lodged, which at 13.1 megabytes had been too large to email ahead of the 4 pm Friday deadline.

 - Wider context